saas786/obsidian-notes-1/HECO/Human Performance Improvement.md

 __placekeeping__ -- the act of marking steps in a procecedure as they are completed or marking the steps that are not applicable
 -	circle current step
--	when step is completed, cross it
+-	when step is completed, cross it out with a line

 ==Use levels:==
--	Continuous use
+-	Continuous use (most critical)
 -	Reference use
--	Information use
+-	Information use (least critical)

 ### Do Not Disturb